The best free things to do in Sydney on a budget

-Real talk: we’ve got some pretty good weather on our side here in Sydney.
+We’ve got some pretty good weather on our side here in Sydney.
 Not to mention the views.
-There’s really no excuse for boredom in a town like this: just get out for a walk.
+There’s really no excuse for boredom in a town like this: go for one of many scenic walks.
 Here are some of our favourite ways to walk the city.

 Love walking?
 Join the club – literally.
 Find out about your local walking club.

 Explore Sydney’s historical and cultural past with the free Culture Walks App.
 It’ll tell you the stories behind public artwork and historical sites in Sydney.
 Download it for free on iOS and Android.